Chapter 6: Active Queue Management

 that changes in queue length over time scales much less than 100 ms are

 Since RED works by sending signals to TCP flows to tell them to slow down, you might wonder what would happen if those signals are ignored.
 This is often called the unresponsive flow problem.
 Unresponsive flows use more than their fair share of network resources and could cause congestive collapse if there were enough of them, just as in the days before TCP congestion control.
-Some of the techniques described in the next section can help with this problem by isolating certain classes of traffic from others.
-There is also the possibility that a variant of RED could drop more heavily from flows that are unresponsive to the initial hints that it sends.
+Some queueing techniques, such as weighted fair queueing, could help with this problem by isolating certain classes of traffic from others.
+There was also discussion of creating a variant of RED that could drop more heavily from flows that are unresponsive to the initial hints that it sends.
+However this turns out to be challenging because it can be hard to distinguish between non-responsive behavior and "correct" behavior, especially when flows have a wide variety of different RTTs and bottleneck bandwidths.

-As a footnote, 15 prominent network researcher urged for the widespread adoption of RED-inspired AQM in 1998.
-The recommendation was largely ignored, although subsequently, the approach has been applied with success in datacenters.
+As a footnote, 15 prominent network researchers urged for the widespread adoption of RED-inspired AQM in 1998.
+The recommendation was largely ignored, for reasons that we touch on below.
+AQM approaches based on RED have, however, been applied with some success in datacenters.

 R. Braden, et al. Recommendations on Queue Management and Congestion Avoidance in the Internet.
 RFC 2309, April 1998.